 In the case of Yoshio Kubo v.
 Commissioner of Income Tax, the Tax Commissioner contended that such payments were taxable perquisites under Section 17(1) of the India tax law.
 They were for the benefit of the employee, and vested in the employee.
 The employer contended that the payments did not confer an immediate vested benefit because any benefit would only accrue at the time any benefits were withdrawn.

 This is not an issue in many countries to which foreign employees are assigned because the United States and those countries have entered into so-called “totalization agreements” under which U.S. Social Security Taxes are not necessary if the company is paying such taxes under the other country’s welfare system.
 However, the United States and India do not have a totalization agreement.

 Related: Innovation Top of Mind for India’s Business Community

+Want to discover how mobility can help Indian and global companies grow and adapt to the changing business ecosystem?
 Join us for our upcoming India Global Mobility Summit in October.
 Register today to reserve your spot!